MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ## Limitations and Considerations

-- The maximum number of shortcuts per Fabric item is 10,000.In this context the term item refers to: apps, lakehouses, warehouses, reports, and more.
+- The maximum number of shortcuts per Fabric item is 10,000.
+In this context the term item refers to: apps, lakehouses, warehouses, reports, and more.
 - The maximum number of shortcuts in a single OneLake path is 10.
 - The maximum number of direct shortcut to shortcut links is 5.
 - ADLS and S3 shortcut target paths can't contain any reserved characters from RCF 3986 section 2.2.